-I’m Claire, a qualified nutritional therapist and UK SIBO Nutritionist based in York, North Yorkshire.
+I’m Claire, a qualified nutritional therapist and SIBO Specialist based in York, North Yorkshire.

-I have a Postgraduate Diploma in Nutrition Science and I am BANT-registered.
+I have a Postgraduate Diploma in Nutrition Science and I am a current member of the British Association for Applied Nutrition and Lifestyle Medicine.
 I’m passionate about helping individuals improve their gut health so they can take back control of their IBS and live a more enjoyable life.

 I understand the struggle of chronic bloating, digestive discomfort, constipation/loose bowel movements, food reactions and the stress of managing these symptoms.
 I’ve experienced all of these symptoms myself for many years so I can empathise with anyone suffering in this area.

 Having overcome the challenges of these symptoms I now use my personal and clinical experience to help individuals address their unique gut health needs so they can feel healthier, nourished and comfortable in their bodies again.

 The gut microbiome is a key factor in developing IBS and digestive issues.
 I use gut microbiome (stool) and SIBO breath testing (small intestinal bacterial overgrowth) to create personalised diet and supplement programmes to address the underlying imbalances driving gut problems and inflammatory symptoms.